 Surrogacy Information for Healthcare Providers

-If you are an intended parent or future surrogate and need to visit your healthcare provider to talk about surrogacy, you may find that you are educating them more than the other way around.
+If you are an intended parent or future surrogate and need to visit your healthcare provider to talk about surrogacy, you may find that they have not dealt with many surrogacy cases in their careers.
 Surrogacy and egg donation is not common in Australia, and often the process begins with a referral from your GP to a fertility clinic.
-You may also be planning a surrogacy birth and needing to educate the hospital about surrogacy laws and processes in Australia.
+You may also be planning a surrogacy birth and needing to talk to the hospital about surrogacy laws and processes in Australia.

 There are many myths about surrogacy in Australia – that it’s illegal, that it’s impossible, and that there are restrictions that in fact do not exist.